Anna Sten

-Anna Sten (Note: Анна Стен) (December 3, 1908 – November 12, 1993, born Anna Petrivna Fesak) (Note: Анна Петрівна Фесак) was a Ukrainian-born American actress.
+Anna Sten (Note: Анна Стен) (born Anna Petrovna Fesak or Fisakova; (Note: Анна Петровна Фесак) December 3, 1908 – November 12, 1993) was a Ukrainian-born Russian-American actress.
 She began her career in stage plays and films in the Soviet Union, then traveled to Germany, where she starred in several films.
 Her performances were noticed by film producer Samuel Goldwyn, who brought her to the United States with the aim of creating a screen personality to rival Greta Garbo.
 After a few unsuccessful films, Goldwyn released her from her contract.
 She continued to act occasionally until her final film appearance in 1962.

 Early life and education

-Sten was born December 3, 1908, in Kiev, then part of the Russian Empire.
-There are other conflicting dates of birth: 1910 and 1906 from self-written dates in application forms from college.
-Her mother, Alexandra, listed Anna's birthdate as October 29, 1906, upon her arrival in the United States, but some of the discrepancies may be owing from the switch from the Julian calendar (still used in the Russian Empire up to 1918) to the Gregorian calendar.
-According to the official biography, her father was born into a Cossack family, and he worked as a theater artist and producer.
-Her mother, Swedish by birth, was a ballerina.
-In Kiev in the middle of the 1920s, she married entertainer and variety actor Boris Sten and took his stage name as her own.
+Sten was born on December 3, 1908, in Kiev in the Russian Empire (present-day Ukraine).
+According to her own words, she was born on June 29, 1908.
+There are other sources that say she was born in 1910.
+Her father was a ballet master of Ukrainian Cossack descent, and her Swedish-born mother a ballerina.
+Some sources say her father died during the First World War and Anna worked to support her mother, while according to other sources, her father survived the war, found his daughter, and toured Russia with his circus troupe.
+In her own words, she adopted her mother's maiden name; according to the children of her friends, her birth name was Anna Petrovna Fisakova.

-In most foreign sources her maiden names are Stenska and Sudakevich, or a combination thereof (such as a common variant Anel [Anyushka] Stenska-Sudakevich or Annel [Anjuschka] Stenskaja Sudakewitsch), which is why Sten has been mistakenly identified with the Russian actress Anel Sudakevich, who starred in Soviet cinema at the same time and with some of the same directors as Anna Sten.
+In most foreign sources, her maiden names are Stenska and Sudakevich, or a combination thereof (such as a common variant Anel [Anyushka] Stenska-Sudakevich or Annel [Anjuschka] Stenskaja Sudakewitsch), which is why Sten has been mistakenly identified with the Russian actress Anel Sudakevich, who starred in Soviet cinema at the same time and with some of the same directors as Anna Sten.

-Sten received her education at Kyiv State Theatre College, worked as a reporter and simultaneously played in Kyiv Maly Theater, attended classes at the studio theater where she worked within the Stanislavsky System.
-In 1926, she successfully passed her exams in the first working Proletcult theater in Moscow.
+As a teenager, Anna worked for the Kievskaya Pravda newspaper and received her education at Kiev State Theater College.
+In Kiev, she married the artist Boris Sten (Bernstein).
+After she later moved to Moscow, her relation with her husband Boris was severed, who died on April 29, 1936, from peritonitis.
+It is unknown whether Anna's stage name was borrowed from her husband or derived from her mother's maiden name.

 Career

-In 1926, after completing her studies at Kiev theater school, Sten was invited by Ukrainian film director Viktor Turin to appear in his film Provokator, based on the book by Ukrainian writer Oles Dosvitnyi.
+In 1926, after completing her studies at Kiev, Sten was invited by Ukrainian film director Viktor Turin to appear in his film Provokator.
+Her first mentor was Boris Barnet.
 Sten was discovered by the Russian stage director and instructor Konstantin Stanislavsky, who arranged an audition for her at the Moscow Film Academy.
-Sten went on to act in other plays and films in Ukraine and Russia, including Boris Barnet's comedy The Girl with a Hatbox (1927).
+Sten went on to act in other plays and films, including Boris Barnet's comedy The Girl with a Hatbox (1927).
 She and her husband, Russian film director Fedor Ozep, traveled to Germany to appear in a film co-produced by German and Soviet studios, The Yellow Ticket (1928).
-After the film was completed, Anna Sten and her husband decided not to return to the Soviet Union.